magepages/mpdocs/docs/zoho-crm/index.md

 ![](https://i.imgur.com/xi0P2az.png)

-- This section records the information of Queue including **Object information, Sync Rule, Magento Object, Zoho Module, and so on.**
+- This section records the information of Queue including **Object, Sync Rule, Magento Object, Zoho Module, and so on.**
 - Here admin can synchronize all data or select specific data to add to queue and synchronize to Zoho CRM.
 All data changes such as **create, update, delete** are included in Queue.
 - When you click on **View**, it will display **Popup View Queue** to see all information of each Queue.
 Select **Delete** to delete Queue and **Resend** to resend Queue.